Germany considers sale of Deutsche Telekom shares

 "Valuations are high, elections are done, MetroPCS deal is done.
 So all set," the source said, referring to MetroPCS's merger with Deutsche Telekom's T-Mobile.

-Shares in Deutsche Telekom turned negative on the news, trading 0.8 percent lower at 11.41 euros by 1529 GMT and underperforming a 0.6 percent decline for the STOXX Europe 600 Telecommunications index.
+Shares in Deutsche Telekom turned negative on the news, trading 0.8 percent lower at 11.41 euros by 1529 GMT and underperforming a 0.6 percent decline for the STOXX Europe 600 Telecommunications index .SXKP.

 The two sources said Berlin's preparations were at an early stage, and it was not yet clear whether or when a placement could take place.
 One of them said a sale was more likely to come by mid-year than within the coming weeks.